tyseer2335/forecast-ai/deliverables/D1/planning.md

 -  Uncertainty regarding visuals.
 We have a good idea on what the partner wants and were given reference code, but there are specifics we are not sure about like what would be appropriate to display to the user interacting with the bot.

 - Filtering through various news articles seems like a hard task.
 Also a bit unclear how we can scrap through several “relevant news articles”, and how we can determine what is considered good data vs bad data.
 We also discussed using Twitter API for news but the Twitter API is very expensive so we will need to work around this.

+- User experience issues.
+If we fail to create intuitive visualizations and interfaces, users, researchers might find it difficult to interact with or understand the data provided by the LLM model.
+This could reduce the effectiveness and usefulness of the project in helping researchers identify bias and forecast events.

 #### Q14.
 What are some potential mitigation strategies for the risks you identified?